-Now that some time passed since the global rollout of the new Gutenberg block editor, which was met with some controversy, we think it’s a great time to reflect on 2018 and see what’s in store for the future of WordPress.
+Now that some time passed since the global rollout of the new Gutenberg block editor, which met with some controversy, it’s a great time to reflect on 2018 and see what’s in store for the future of WordPress.

 In this post, you’ll find our evaluation of the recent changes that came to the WordPress ecosystem and will also see some expert opinions, predictions, and comments that are exclusive to this article – so stay tuned!